AlexCC93/readthedocs_test/docs/source/Installation.rst

 When using a Docker container, any modifications made during a session aren't automatically preserved within the container once the session ends.
 To retain progress made between sessions, Docker provides the concept of volumes within its environment.
 These volumes enable the persistence of changes, ensuring that they're maintained across different sessions.

-Hence, the recommended way to work in this course is to create in the preferred directory within the Windows machine, a folder that will contain all the code for the different sections of this course.
+Hence, the recommended way to work in this course is to create, in the preferred directory within the Windows machine, a folder that will contain all the code for the different sections of this course.
 Next, execute the following command to initiate a Docker container and mount a volume to it:

 .. code-block:: console

    docker run -it -v $PWD/ros2_ws:/ros2_ws ros2_humble_image

 ``-v $PWD/ros2_ws:/ros2_ws``: This part specifies a volume (``-v``) to be mounted inside the container.
 It binds the directory ``$PWD/ros2_ws`` on the local Windows machine to the directory ``/ros2_ws`` within the container.
 This allows for data sharing between the host machine and the container.
-In the example provided, ros2_ws refers to the folder on the Windows local machine containing all the course code progress.
-It also serves as the ROS2 workspace for this course.
-Further details will be covered in the `"Configuring environment"`_ section.
+In the example provided, ``ros2_ws`` refers to the folder on the Windows local machine containing all the course code progress.
+It also serves as the ROS2 workspace for this course; Further details about this workspace will be covered in the `"Configuring environment"`_ section.

 In this way any change that is porformed in ``$PWD/ros2_ws`` will be saved in the local Windows machine and the progress can be saved from one Docker session to another.

 Optionally, the ``ros2_ws`` folder can be linked to a github repository.
 Follow these steps to have version control on this folder:

+- Open a new Windows terminal.

 - Make sure ``git`` is installed on the Windows machine.
 Open a Windows terminal and execute: